cisco-ce/roomos.cisco.com/docs/Introduction.md

 **User**

 A user with this role can make calls and search the contact lists.
-The user can modify a few settings, of example adjust the ringtone volume and set the timezone and date format.
+The user can modify a limited group of settings, such as the ringtone volume or timezone and date format.

 **Audit**